Life Insurance: The Ultimate Guide

 So, the all-important question of cost.

-You can purchase life insurance for as little as £6 per month with some life insurance providers in the UK, but depending on your circumstances and needs, you may need to pay slightly more for an adequate level of cover.
+You can purchase life insurance for as little as £6 per month with some providers in the UK, but depending on your circumstances and needs, you may need to pay slightly more for an adequate level of cover.

 The overall average cost of life insurance in the UK is around £30 per month, but the amount you pay will depend on a variety of factors.
 It could be a lot less, around the £30-mark or more – the price depends entirely on you and your needs.